 Ever since Reliance Jio made its spectacular game-changing foray into the Indian telecom scene, Reliance and Airtel have been at loggerheads with each other.
-Their claims over which of their networks is the fastest growing in the country is a rather interesting debate to follow given how saturated the telecom industry was, how dominant a player Airtel has been, and how young Reliance Jio is.
+Their claims over which is the fastest internet network in India is a rather interesting debate to follow given how saturated the telecom industry was, how dominant a player Airtel has been, and how young Reliance Jio is.

 Further, TRAI’s data shows that even networks such as Vodafone, BSNL, Tata Docomo, and Aircel experienced a dip in their download speeds, to 5.66 Mbps, 2.01 Mbps, 2.52 Mbps, and 2.01 Mbps, respectively.